JDWilliums/testrepo/README.md

 # testrepo
-To learn connecting to GitHub remotely.
+For learning to connect to GitHub remotely.